Houston bakery uses unsold Yankees cookies for batting practice: Video

 El Bolillo Bakery said they made Astros and Yankees cookies in the spirit of competition, but the Yankees cookies didn't sell.

-Luckily, they had they perfect idea of what to do with the leftover cookies.
+Luckily, they had the perfect idea of what to do with the leftover cookies.

 In a witty caption they said, "El Bolillo Bakery- 1, Famous NY Bakery- 0.
 Any challengers?"